Geoffrey Trueman

-Geoffrey Stanley Trueman (7 January 1926 - 28 June 1981) was an Australian cricketer.
+Geoffrey Stanley Trueman (7 January 1926 – 28 June 1981) was an Australian cricketer.
 He played 24 first-class matches for New South Wales between the 1951–52 and 1953–54 seasons.

 Geoffrey Trueman was born at Sydney in New South Wales in 1926.
 He played as a wicket-keeper for New South Wales in the early 1950s.
-He played a total of 24 matches for the side, scoring 135 runs and being involved in 82 dismissals.
+He played a total of 24 matches for the team, scoring 135 runs and being involved in 82 dismissals.
 These featured 20 stumpings, 18 of which were from the bowling of Richie Benaud.
-He played in two Sheffield Shield winning sides, New South Wales winning the Shield in his first and last seasons in first-class cricket.
+He played in two Sheffield Shield winning teams, New South Wales winning the Shield in his first and last seasons in first-class cricket.
 His Wisden obituary reported that he had come close to selection for the Australia national cricket team.

-After taking a job at a hotel at Junee, Trueman declared himself "unavailable" for the New South Wales team in late 1954 and did not play again for the State side.
-He played Victorian Premier Cricket cricket for South Melbourne Cricket Club later in the decade.
+After taking a job at a hotel at Junee, Trueman declared himself "unavailable" for the New South Wales team in late 1954 and did not play again for the State team.
+He played Victorian Premier Cricket for South Melbourne Cricket Club later in the decade.
 He died at Sydney in 1981 aged 55.